 So, investing in SpaceX before the IPO… myth or reality?

-For the vast majority of investors, it remains a myth today.
+For the vast majority of investors, it remains a myth for now.
 Direct access is limited, and the alternatives are often imperfect.

-But the situation could change quickly once the company goes public.
+But the situation could change quickly with the stock market listing.

-👉 The real issue may not be whether it is possible to invest today, but whether it will be worth doing tomorrow.
+👉 The real issue may no longer be whether it is possible to invest in SpaceX, but rather at what price and on what terms investors will be able to access it after the IPO.

-And as is often the case in financial markets, everything will depend less on the dream… than on the price offered at the time of the IPO.
+And as is so often the case in the markets, everything will depend less on the dream… than on the price offered at the time of the IPO.